USA Today best seller shares her secrets of success February 23, 2023

 multiple genres, try to think of an element that bridges them and build your author

-11. Brand graphics – You want to have a consistent image that says “you” regardless
+tagline around that. - Brand graphics – You want to have a consistent image that says “you” regardless

 of where people encounter you.
 That means you should use it on your website,